And there’s more … please note the information below:

 Information for students admitted with an English as a Second Language (ESL) Requirement

-Students with a language test score in the mid-range listed in the chart below may have been given an offer of admission that includes an English language requirement.
-Students admitted with an English language requirement will begin studies in their degree program, with the requirement that they complete designated ESL courses in their first terms of study.
+Students with a language test score in the mid-range listed in the ESL admissions chart may have an offer of admission that includes an English language requirement.
+Students admitted with an English language requirement will begin studies in their degree program, with the requirement that they complete designated foundation ESL courses in their first terms of study.
 Successful completion of the appropriate ESL credits will fulfil the English language requirement.

-If you have been admitted with this requirement, you should check Carleton Central (central.carleton.ca) to view the level of your ESL placement.
+If you have been admitted with an ESL requirement, you should check your offer package in Carleton 360 to view the level of your ESL placement.

 Information for International Students

-All newly admitted students able to come to Ottawa are encouraged to participate in Summer Orientation.
-Presented by the Student Experience Office, this comprehensive orientation program is designed to help students begin a successful university career.
-Both students and parents of new students are invited to attend sessions designed to address their particular needs and concerns.
+All newly admitted students are encouraged to participate in CU 1001.
+Presented by the Student Experience Office, this orientation program is designed to help students begin a successful university career.
+New students are invited to attend sessions designed to address their particular needs and concerns.

 Registration for new first-year students begins in June.
 Everything you need to know about registration can be found at carleton.ca/registration.
 Be sure to check out our timetabling tool which allows you to search the class schedule and build a draft timetable.
 When your registration time slot opens, you can use this draft to register for your courses and build your final official timetable.